Estate and Gift Taxes

 Estate and gift taxes can have a huge impact on estate planning and trust administration.
 Under the American Taxpayer Relief Act of 2012 (ATRA), the federal individual exemption for combined gifts—both gifts during life and bequests at death—was set at $5 million (indexed for inflation).
 Surviving spouses are permitted to claim any exemption not used by their deceased partner.

 When a client is faced with large potential estate taxes, there are a number of recourses available to minimize the tax bite.
 Speak with our estate planning professionals about entities such as split-interest gift trusts, installment sales, fractional interest business entities, qualified personal residence trusts, and life insurance trusts to minimize your estate tax liability.

 The Federal Gift Tax

-The annual gift tax exclusion is the amount that can be given away by a donor in any one year to any one recipient without using the donor’s lifetime gift tax exemption.
+The annual gift tax exclusion is the amount that can be given by a donor in any one year to any one recipient without impacting the donor’s lifetime gift tax exemption.
 Currently, the annual exclusion is $14,000.
-The exclusion applies to the fair market value of the gift at the time of the gift.
-An annual gift at or below $14,000 does not have to be reported to the IRS.
+The exclusion applies to the fair market value of the gift when it is made by the donor.
+A gift under the annual exclusion amount is not reported to the IRS.
 A married couple gifting community property may combine their annual exclusions, for a total annual exclusion of up to $28,000 per recipient.
-Other exclusions, which are not subject to the $14,000 annual limit, can be used for direct payments for medical expenses and college tuition.
+Any amount above $28,000 to any one recipient may require a gift tax return to the IRS claiming part of the lifetime exemption amount.